lightning/bolts/05-onchain.md

 Otherwise, it needs to send the `update_fail_htlc` (presumably with reason `permanent_channel_failure`) as detailed in [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#forwarding-htlcs).

+If an HTLC is too small to appear in *any* commitment transaction, it can be safely failed immediately and `update_fail_htlc` returned to the incoming HTLC (if any: it might be locally-generated).
+Otherwise, if a HTLC isn't in the commitment transaction we need to make sure that a blockchain reorganization or race does not switch to a commitment transaction which does contain it, before we fail it, hence the wait.
+The requirement that we fail the incoming HTLC before its own timeout still applies as an upper bound.

 # On-chain HTLC Output Handling: Their Offers